 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of current legislation, which may change.01 March 2016 Back to results
+They are based on our understanding of legislation at the date of publication.01 March 2016 Back to results

 This page covers the rules relating to the annual allowance.
 It doesn’t cover the £10,000 ‘money purchase annual allowance’ (MPAA) rules introduced from 6 April 2015 that apply to anyone who has flexibly accessed pension benefits from a money purchase arrangement.
 It also doesn’t cover the tapered annual allowance rules for high earners introduced from 6 April 2016.
 Both the MPAA and the tapered annual allowance are covered in separate FAQ pages.